fabkrum/web-performance-resources/README.md

 (Ticket: 550 EUR + VAT)
 8–9 November 2018, Amsterdam, Netherland

+* [We love speed](https://www.welovespeed.com/), Bordeaux, France – Not very international, most of the talks are French

 ## W3C Standards

 The [Web Performance Working Group](https://www.w3.org/webperf/) is providing methods to measure and improve aspects of application performance of user agent features and APIs.